 Load details

-1. If you select Global Location Number (GLN), enter the correct 13-digit code for your product.
+If you select Global Location Number (GLN), you’ll need to enter the correct 13-digit code for your product, as well as a business-specific phone number attached to the GLN.

 The GLN code must contain no more or less than 13 digits, otherwise you’ll receive an error.

-1. If you select Contact details and address, enter the Business-specific name, phone number, and address where the shipment will be shipped from.
+If you select Contact details and address, you’ll need to enter the business-specific name, phone number, and address where the shipment will be shipped from.

-2. Once you've completed all required fields, click Next.
+Once you've completed all required fields, select Next.

 Validation

-Your information will be checked to ensure consistency with the values allowed in each field, a process known as validation.
+At this point in the process, your information has been checked to ensure consistency with the values allowed in each field, a process known as validation.
 If you’ve reached the PO page, it means you’ve passed the validation process.
-If you’ve received an error message in any of the manual entry fields, double-check the information you’ve entered.
+If you’ve received an error message in any of the manual entry fields, please double-check the information you’ve entered.

 Select the Back button you need to correct an error.
 Any new entries will have to be validated again.

-For Load details, if you selected Floor loaded, continue to the next section.
+If you selected Floor-loaded, continue to the next section.
 If you selected Pallet, jump to the Pallet section.

 In the Pack details section, you’re able to continue entering lot-specific information concerning your shipments.